-Half the world's population experiences water scarcity and shortages for at least one month out of the year.27 Water is essential for sanitation and hygiene, not only for staying hydrated.27 Lack of access to safely managed drinking and bathing water as well as pollution in waterways leads to the spread of diseases that cause the death of 800 children every day.27 Auburn University is moderately engaged with Goal 6 across teaching, research, outreach, and student involvement.
-Goal 6 is best represented in Auburn University's course offerings, with at least 52 courses offered from 2016 to 2018 that related to issues of clean water and sanitation.
-Proper water management enables better food production management, energy production management, decent work, and economic growth, ecosystem preservation, biodiversity maintenance, and climate change action; all of which are issues that concern Auburn University because of Auburn University's global perspective and dedication to selfless service.^{6,27} onoto courtesy of Lindsey Dul photo courtesy of Dr. Kelly Alley photo courtesy of Dr. Chriss Angeles
+Half the world's population experiences water scarcity and shortages for at least one month out of the year.
+Water is essential for sanitation and hygiene, not only for staying hydrated.
+Lack of access to safely managed drinking and bathing water as well as pollution in waterways leads to the spread of diseases that cause the death of 800 children every day.
+Auburn University is moderately engaged with Goal 6 across teaching, research, outreach, and student involvement.
+Goal 6 is best represented in Auburn University's teaching and research activities, with at least 13 courses offered and 14 faculty engaged in research from 2016 to 2018 that related to issues of clean water and sanitation.
+Proper water management enables better food production management, energy production management, decent work, and economic growth, ecosystem preservation, biodiversity maintenance, and climate change action; all of which are issues that concern Auburn University because of Auburn University's global perspective and dedication to sel less service.
+Auburn University minor onoto courtesy of Lindsey Dul photo courtesy of Dr. Kelly Alley photo courtesy of Dr. Chriss Angeles